Radagaisus/ZeptoAntiscroll/README.md

 - no `innerWidth()`
 - You can only use this on one elemnt, and there's no chaining afterwards, since there's no `.data() support.`

-This is for a personal project, but it might helped someone out there.
+This is for a personal project, but it might help someone out there.

 ## Features